jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-* we will now proceed to look at the ways we can create a dictionary, by adding a failing test
+* I will now proceed to look at the ways I can create a dictionary, by adding a failing test

 .. code-block:: python